beynar/svelte-rpc/README.md

 ## Why ?

-I needed to stay inside the Svelekit realm to use cookies.set inside my procedures and I also needed to handle file uploads.
+I needed to stay inside the SvelteKit realm to use cookies.set and other shenanigans inside my procedures and I also needed to handle file uploads.
 I also wanted the same DX and type safety as TRPC.
 So I created svelte-rpc.

 ## Benefits